dhruvdevu/dhruvdevu.github.io/index.md

 ## Background

+I earned my Ph.D. in Physics from the University of Maryland, where I was supported by the NSF Graduate Research Fellowship and an LPS Quantum Graduate Fellowship, and I was fortunate to be advised by Professor [Alexey Gorshkov](https://groups.jqi.umd.edu/gorshkov/) and Professor [Andrew Childs](https://www.cs.umd.edu/~amchilds/).

 I completed my undergrad at UC Berkeley in 2019 with a B.A. in Physics and Computer Science.

-While at Berkeley, I worked with Professor Birgitta Whaley towards using tensor networks for Quantum Machine Learning, and implementing our tree tensor network models on Rigetti's Quantum Computer.
+While at Berkeley, I did research with Professor Birgitta Whaley in quantum computing.
 I also did research in experimental particle physics with the ATLAS collaboration under Professor Marjorie Shapiro, where I worked on projects involving new inner detector designs for the LHC as well as searches for Dark Matter candidate particles.

 ## Publications
 [Google Scholar](https://scholar.google.com/citations?user=KnD_CEYAAAAJ&hl=en&oi=ao)

 1. The complexity of thermalization in finite quantum systems.
 Dhruv Devulapalli, T. C. Mooney, and James D. Watson. [arXiv:2507.00405](https://arxiv.org/abs/2507.00405).

 2. Quantum routing and entanglement dynamics through bottlenecks.
 Dhruv Devulapalli*, Chao Yin*, Andrew Y. Guo, Eddie Schoute, Andrew M. Childs, Alexey V. Gorshkov, and Andrew Lucas. [arXiv:2505.16948](https://arxiv.org/abs/2505.16948).
 QCTIP 2025.
 Accepted TQC 2025.

 3. Optimal Routing Protocols for Reconfigurable Atom Arrays.
 Nathan Constantinides, Ali Fahimniya, Dhruv Devulapalli, Dolev Bluvstein, Michael J Gullans, JV Porto, Andrew M Childs, Alexey V Gorshkov. [arxiv:2411.05061](https://arxiv.org/abs/2411.05061)